 About

-Welcome to the homepage of the Bonner Lab!
-I am an Assistant Professor in Environmetrics jointly appointed between the Department of Statistical and Actuarial Science at the Department of Biology at the University of Western Ontario where I started in July, 2015.
-Before this time I was an Assistant Professor in the Department of Statistics at the University of Kentucky for four and a half years, held a post-doc in the Department of Statistics at the University of British Columbia for two years, and completed my PhD in the Department of Statistics and Actuarial Science at Simon Fraser University.
+The lab is led by Dr. Simon Bonner, an Associate Professor in Environmetrics in the Department of Statistical and Actuarial Science.
+Before this, Dr. Bonner worked as an Assistant Professor in the Department of Statistics at the University of Kentucky for four and a half years, held a post-doc in the Department of Statistics at the University of British Columbia for two years, and completed his PhD in the Department of Statistics and Actuarial Science at Simon Fraser University.